 Tip: When you meet Korean boys or men, they probably won’t know anything about you except for what they have seen on TV.
 So, work hard to help them get to know you and be patient with their questions about your skin or hair.

 These answers aren’t good or bad, and you might have different ones based on your own experiences.

-Finally, be sure to check out Korean Boys (and Me) and Korean Boys and Black Girls, Part 2: Its Not That Complicated (Or Is It?).
-In the first post, I’ll talk more about my relationships with Korean boys, including my best friend from college and my ex-boyfriend.
-In the second post, I’ll talk more about my relationship with my ex-boyfriend and offer some advice on how to overcome the language, cultural, and even physical barriers that come with being in an interracial relationship.
+Finally, be sure to check out Korean Boys and Black Girls, Part 2: Its Not That Complicated (Or Is It?).
+I’ll talk more about my relationship with my ex-boyfriend, Junho, and offer some advice on how to overcome the language, cultural and even physical barriers that come with being in an interracial relationship.